Travis Hansen: Spain: Real Madrid

 In July 2009, he returned to the Spanish Liga ACB, signing a two-year contract with Spanish power Real Madrid.
 Hansen signed a shoe deal with Adidas who is the main sponsor of Real Madrid.
 Madrid revamped the entire roster signing many of the best players in Europe and also one of the best coaches in Ettore Messina.
 They reached the top 8 in EuroLeague, the Finals in the Spanish Supercup, and the Finals of the Spanish Cup.

 In May 2010, during a practice session with Real Madrid, Hansen suffered a herniated disc and had to have a discectomy.

 Russia: Khimki

-In December 2010 he signed a contract with Khimki Moscow Region until the end of 2010–2011 season.
+In December 2010 he signed a contract with Khimki Moscow Region until the end of 2010–2013 season.
 In April 2011, Hansen helped his team win the VTB United League championship by hitting five free throws in the last seconds of the game.
+He retired in September 2013.

-Post-basketball career
+Executive career

-In September 2011, Hansen retired from professional basketball.
-He is the author of The Next Few Years Will Change Your Life, a book published by Deseret Book in 2012.
-Hansen’s business and civic achievements include being the recipient of BYU's 2015 Young Alumni Distinguished Service Award and honors as one of the 100 Most Influential People in Utah.
-In 2013, BYU TV aired a documentary about Hansen and his career in a show called Legends.
-In 2020, Hansen appeared in an episode of Dream Home Makeover.
+In 2013, Hansen founded Tesani, a private equity and holding company based in Utah.
+Since its inception, Tesani has built a diverse portfolio of businesses spanning industries such as SaaS, fintech, insurance, and software development.
+Under Hansen's leadership, the company has achieved significant growth, managed a wide range of assets, and led several successful business exits — including the acquisition of Teamworks by TPG in 2024.

+Athletic administration

+In July 2025, Hansen was named Senior Associate Athletic Director.
+In this executive capacity, he manages the department’s Name, Image, and Likeness (NIL) strategy and revenue-sharing programs across all 21 NCAA Division I sports.
+Similar to a professional franchise’s front office, Hansen directs athlete contract and partnership negotiations, oversees financial frameworks, and works closely with agents, sponsors, and athletes to ensure BYU remains competitive in a rapidly evolving college sports marketplace..